saqnaz181/saqnaz181.github.io/_posts/2017-02-01-markdown-examples.md

 ---
-title: "Calculus III Project"
+title: "Pendulum Project"
 layout: post
 ---

-For this project, I applied multivariable calculus to model the motion of a pendulum under varying forces.
-By considering external influences such as air resistance and changing gravitational conditions, I developed a mathematical framework to describe the pendulum’s behavior accurately.
+In the **Calculus III** course at [CCBC](https://www.ccbcmd.edu/Programs-and-Courses-Finder/course/ENSC/101.html), I led a project focused on applying multivariable calculus to model the motion of a pendulum under varying forces.

+The primary goal was to use advanced calculus techniques to solve complex integrals and differential equations, and to analyze how different forces affect the pendulum's motion.

+### Project Overview:
+- **Modeling Focus:** The project involved modeling the motion of a pendulum under varying forces using multivariable calculus.
-To analyze the system, I utilized advanced calculus techniques, including solving complex integrals and differential equations.
-These methods allowed me to explore how different forces impact the motion, providing deeper insights into the pendulum’s trajectory and stability.
+- **Techniques Used:** I utilized advanced calculus techniques, including integrals and differential equations, to solve complex problems related to the motion and stability of the system.

-The project concluded with a presentation showcasing the real-world applications of these calculus principles.
-Through visual simulations and theoretical analysis, I demonstrated how mathematical modeling can be used to understand and predict physical phenomena with precision.
+- **Leadership and Communication:** As the project lead, I coordinated the mathematical analysis, ensuring accurate calculations and clear communication of the results.
+I presented the findings, showcasing the real-world application of calculus principles and demonstrating the practical impact of mathematical concepts.